-This course is designed to build on a student's previous dance education.
 Dance 12 will provide students with increased opportunities for specialization in technique, choreography and performance.
 Students will increase their knowledge and develop skills in all aspects of dance preparation, stagecraft and production.

 Students will create/choreograph/perform a minimum of four dance studies, i.e., a solo, a duet, a trio, and a study involving a group of dancers.
 Students will research dance historically, as well as interpret others' choreography using dance annotation.
 The student must take part in all class dance sequences for public performances.
-This is a practical approach to creating, making and refining dance individually and with others.
-Dance 12 will provide students with the knowledge and skills that will allow them to pursue further studies in dance.